 pkg/

-Some people think that having packages at the top, “clutters”, the directory… first what does get cluttered if you add unnecessary directory layers is every single import in dozen of files and possibly hundreds of dependencies… think about them… Second, feel free to move the various docs etc to some subdirectory.
-Lastly what is ‘clutter’ navigation probably comes through your “godoc” (the excellent pkg.go.dev or your self hosted equivalent for private repositories).
+Some people think that having packages at the top, “clutters”, the directory.
+First what does get cluttered if you add unnecessary directory layers is every single import in dozen of files and possibly hundreds of dependencies… think about them!
+Second, feel free to move the various docs, ancillary files, etc to some subdirectory.
+Lastly what is ‘clutter’ really, navigation through the code probably comes through your “godoc” (the excellent pkg.go.dev, or your self hosted equivalent for private repositories).

 util/